Living in Tokyo?

 There are numerous international schools in Japan’s biggest metropolitan regions.
 Some of them create an English-language environment for Japanese kids whose parents want them to acquire language skills and intercultural awareness.
 Others directly cater to various foreign communities.

 In the Greater Tokyo Area, there are international schools for expat kids of various nationalities.
 On the downside, all these schools are private institutions, which require tuition payments.
-As an alternative to these rather expensive fees, homeschooling – which is legal, but very rare in Japan – could be an alternative.
+Homeschooling could be an alternative but its legal situation is fuzzy — although homeschooling is not officially considered illegal, it is very rare in Japan.

 Selected International Schools in Tokyo